ARMmbed/mbed-os-5-docs/docs/advanced/exporters.md

 The mbed exporters are used to export your code to various third party tools and IDEs.
 Each exporter implements a `generate` function that produces an IDE specific project file.
 Exporters benefit from [mbed build tools](https://github.com/ARMmbed/mbed-os/blob/master/docs/BUILDING.md#build-mbed-sdk-library-from-sources).
 However, instead of using your source and [config data](https://github.com/ARMmbed/mbed-os/blob/master/docs/config_system.md) to create an executable, we use that information to populate an IDE project file that will be configured to build, flash and debug your code.
 You can find exporter implementations [here](https://github.com/ARMmbed/mbed-os/tree/master/tools/export).

-## mbed-cli command
+## mbed CLI command

 `mbed export -m [target] -i [IDE]`

 # Adding export support for a target

-If you have added new target to the mbed SDK, exporting will allow users to transition from mbed source code to the offline development environment of their choice.
-This functionality activates the use of your device for a larger number of users.
+If you have added a new target to the mbed SDK, exporting will allow users to transition from mbed source code to the offline development environment of their choice.
+This functionality allows more people to use your device.

 ## Eclipse and Make